Joc Pederson Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Dodgers' 4.11 team ERA ranks 13th among all league pitching staffs.

-- Dodgers pitchers combine to allow 196 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- His most recent time out came on Sunday against the San Francisco Giants, when the righty threw six innings, surrendering two earned runs while allowing five hits.
+- In his most recent appearance on Wednesday against the Colorado Rockies, the right-hander went seven innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.